-We employed a $3\times4\times2$ within-subjects factor design with visualization type, task, and hierarchy complexity as independent variables.
+We employed a $3 \times 4 \times 2$ within-subjects factor design with visualization type, task, and hierarchy complexity as independent variables.

-- 1) Visualization Types: All hierarchies with additional positive scalar values per node were visualized using three different visualization types, illustrated in Figure 1.
-The nodelinks were generated using Reingold and Tilford's algorithm [40].
+1) Visualization Types: All hierarchies with additional positive scalar values per node were visualized using three different visualization types, illustrated in Figure 1.
+The nodelinks were generated using Reingold and Tilford's algorithm [24].
 The additional scalar value per node was indicated by the area of each node's circle.
 As for all three different visualization types, each non-root node was annotated with an alphanumeric code to allow for unique identification by the users.
-The treemaps were generated using the squarified approach [44], again encoding each node's scalar value by area.
-To enhance the perception of different hierarchy levels, nodes were color coded in different grey scales and, following Bladh et al. [27], stacked in a 2.5D fashion.
+The treemaps were generated using the squarified approach [39], again encoding each node's scalar value by area.
+To enhance the perception of different hierarchy levels, nodes were color coded in different grey scales and, following Bladh et al. [15], stacked in a 2.5D fashion.
 The icicle plots were generated in the top-down fashion that is used most often.
 Screen space was divided in rows of equal height, depending on the height of the hierarchy.
 The root node's width was set to the full width.
-For each node, all children were drawn below the node with a width proportional to the scalar values, respectively. - 2) Tasks: We interviewed several researchers from different fields of economics and social sciences, who regularly deal with hierarchical data.
-In most cases, they seek to understand the hierarchical structure, which means understanding the relation between nodes, comparing the values of different nodes, or counting nodes or leaves of trees or subtrees.
+For each node, all children were drawn below the node with a width proportional to the scalar values, respectively.

+2) Tasks: We interviewed several researchers from different fields of economics and social sciences, who regularly deal with hierarchical data.
 We identified four tasks, which are commonly performed when confronted with the given visualizations.
 From these tasks, three are hypothesized to favor one of the visualization types, respectively.
 For the fourth tasks, we could not find any strong indications on what visualization might be favored and added it as an exploratory task.
-In detail, the tasks were: - T1: Count all leaf nodes of the hierarchy. - T2: Count all nodes of the hierarchy. - T3: Compare the combined area of two pairs of nodes within one level of the hierarchy. - T4: Compare the combined area of two pairs of nodes across different levels of the hierarchy.
+In detail, the tasks were:

+- T1: Count all leaf nodes of the hierarchy. - T2: Count all nodes of the hierarchy. - T3: Compare the combined area of two pairs of nodes within one level of the hierarchy. - T4: Compare the combined area of two pairs of nodes across different levels of the hierarchy.